Groombridge railway station: Revival

 Canopies have been erected on the station, using the former canopy supports from Gravesend West station.
-The signal box has been updated from the current picture, and the LBSCR signal frame (originally from the Birchden Junction signal box) has been installed, and was first operated on 1 August 2014.
-A new refreshment kiosk has also been constructed, selling local produce, hot and cold drinks, and ice creams.
+The signal box has been updated from the current picture, and an LBSCR signal frame, originally from the Birchden Junction signal box, has been installed.
+It was first operated on 1 August 2014.
+A refreshment kiosk has also been constructed, selling local produce, hot and cold drinks, and ice creams.
 The section of line between Groombridge to Eridge reopened on 25 March 2011.